wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 				- Organize, schedule and manage testing effort
 					- Be specific about who des what and when.
 				- Help in writing test cases
 					- List all the tests you can thinck of (this is very valuable).
-Always  as a matrix.
+Always as a trmatrix.
 				- Improves communication between developers and management
 				- Measuring software qual
 			-